AdewoyinTemiloluwa/Netflix-Viewership-Analysis-Python-/README.md

 * The United States produces the highest number of titles.
 * TV-MA is among the most common content ratings.
 * Netflix has expanded international content in recent years.
 ---

 ## 💡 Skills Demonstrated

-✔ Data cleaning and preprocessing
+* Data cleaning and preprocessing
-✔ Handling real-world messy datasets
+* Handling real-world messy dataset
-✔ Exploratory Data Analysis
+* Exploratory Data Analysis
-✔ Data visualization
+* Data visualization
-✔ Insight extraction and storytelling
+* Insight extraction and storytelling

----